Interface Overview

 The A-Parser interface consists of three parts:

-Menu
+- Menu (left)

-Home and News
+News

 The tab is divided into two areas:

-- A-Parser News (on the left), which includes:
+- A-Parser News (left), among which are:

-- up-to-date information on updates
+- current information about updates

 - collections of recipes and articles